OnlyLGoat/Enhance-ExpressJS-Skills/README.md

    npm run devStart # Or the script defined in package.json
    ```

+## 🧩 Running Microservices Practice

+For exercises in `00_Some_Exercices` (like *Gestion de defiles*), you may need to run multiple services simultaneously to test inter-service communication and auth patterns:

+1. **Auth/User Service**: Handles login and token generation.
+2. **Business Services**: (e.g., Note, Costume) Require valid tokens from the user service.

+**Tip:** Use multiple terminal tabs or a tool like `concurrently` to manage multiple running processes.
+Ensure your MongoDB instance is running before starting the services.

 ## 📈 Learning Roadmap

 - [x] Basic Server Setup